 The federal government hires workers to fulfill different duties, including the enforcing of laws and regulations and the administration of government programs.
 While governments throughout the world are struggling financially and many are eliminating programs to save money, there are many programs that cannot be privatized or eliminated.
 Governments also have a tendency not to lay off employees.

 Nursing is another industry that has a great deal of job security.
-Part of the security is due to the large number of baby boomers that are experiencing age-related disorders.
-The need for nurses is only bound to increase.
+Part of the security is due to a large number of baby boomers that are experiencing age-related disorders.
+The need for nurses is only bound to increase and many people are pursuing an advanced degree in nursing education.
 Nurses also need sophisticated training and there are many ways that nurses can further expand their skill sets to become more indispensable.
 Finally, there are many jobs that are opened up as nurses leave the field as a result of burnout.
 According to the United States Bureau of Labor Statistics, the need for nurses is expected to grow by 26 percent between 2010 and 2020.

 Physical Therapists and Pharmacists